 The best contemporary illustration of the external timber frame to the furnace stack is that on the well-known Lenard fireback.
 Dated 1636, it was cast at Brede and is thought to represent the furnace and its ironmaster.
 Although it shows only half an elevation in one corner, it gives a clear indication of the frame construction.

-Fig 6: Diagram of tusk tenon joints, with sketched detail of blast furnace from the Lenard fireback 1636 a) The Sidney Ironworks Accounts 1542-73 (Crossley, 1975a) These contain some accounts for the building of Panningridge Furnace in 1542, and its operation until around 1560.
-Unfortunately details of the construction works are sparse, but the accounts for repairs are interesting.
+Fig 6: Diagram of tusk tenon joints, with sketched detail of blast furnace from the Lenard fireback 1636 a) The Sidney Ironworks Accounts 1542-73 (Crossley, 1975a)

 2. Documents